chongyixue/website/content/home/about.md

 # Biography

-I am a 6th year PhD candidate in J. C. Davis group at Cornell University, NY.
-You can find my [CV](home/CV.pdf).
+I am a Postdoc in J. C. Davis group at Cornell University, Ithaca NY.
+You can find my [Resume](home/YiXueChongResume2021.pdf).